CraftLogan/bearsaw/README.md

 ## How does it work?
 <img title="Bearsaw Logo" src="http://g.recordit.co/rlM1uX0nuU.gif" />

+## How to install
+Simply by running `composer global require fwartner/bearsaw` from your terminal.

 ## Support the development
 **Do you like this project?
 Support it by donating**